Get Started

 Follow the ClojureCL getting started guide for the links for the GPU platform that you use and more detailed info.

-If you use a pre-2.0 OpenCL platform (Nvidia and/or OS X), you’ll have to use command-queue-1 and/or with-default-1 instead of command-queue and with-default.
+If you use a pre-2.0 OpenCL platform (Nvidia), you’ll have to use command-queue-1 and/or with-default-1 instead of command-queue and with-default.

 GPU drivers for the CUDA GPU engine